Eccentric Disks from Gaseous Rings around Equal-Mass, Circular Binaries: Numerical Setup

 \section{Numerical Setup}

-A gaseous disk surrounds an equal-mass ($q_b=M_2/M_1=1$), circular binary ($e_b=0$) with total mass $M$ and semimajor axis $a$.
-The disk is locally isothermal and geometrically thin with orbital Mach number $\mathcal{M}\sim (h/r)^{-1} \gg 1$.
-Viscous stresses are implemented via a constant-$\nu$ viscosity prescription $\nu = \bar{\nu}a^2 \Omega_b$ and $\bar{\nu}=10^{-3}$, where $\Omega_b$ is the binary orbital frequency.
+{ We solve the 2D, vertically-integrated viscous hydrodynamics equations in Cartesian coordinates.
+We simulate a gaseous ring surrounding an equal-mass ($q_b=M_2/M_1=1$), circular binary ($e_b=0$) with total mass $M = M_1 + M_2$ and semimajor axis $a$, where $M_1 = M_2$ are the binary component masses.
+The ring is locally isothermal and geometrically thin with orbital Mach number $\mathcal{M}\sim (h/r)^{-1} \gg 1$.

+We prescribe a temperature profile in the disk with a sound speed given by $c_s^2 = -\Phi_b / \mathcal{M}^2$.
+The binary's potential is implemented with a softened Newtonian potential,

+with a gravitational softening length $\epsilon = 0.05a$.
+Here, $r_{ij}$ is the distance between a computational zone $i$ and binary component $j$.

+Viscous stresses are implemented via a constant-$\nu$ viscosity prescription $\nu = \bar{\nu}a^2 \Omega_b$ with $\bar{\nu}=10^{-3}$, where $\Omega_b$ is the binary orbital frequency.
 Accretion onto each binary component is modeled via torque-free sink terms which remove mass and momentum from the computational domain (see \citealt{Dempsey-TFsinks:2020}).
-This is the standard circumbinary setup described in \cite{Duffell:2024} with a modified initial surface density.
+This is the standard circumbinary setup described in \cite{Duffell:2024} but with a modified initial surface density.
 The gas is initialized as a ring of radius $R_0$ and width $\sigma=0.1R_0$, implemented with a Gaussian radial profile,

 where $\Sigma_0$ is set such that the initial mass of the ring $M_{\rm ring}= 1$.
 Note that this is purely for convenience in post-processing, since we implicitly assume $M_{\rm ring} \ll M$ by ignoring self-gravity.
 We impose a surface density floor of $\Sigma / \Sigma_0 \geq 10^{-10}$ throughout the simulation.
 Tests with several alternative floor values show that this choice ensures numerical stability without affecting the hydrodynamic evolution.
+The ring is initialized on a circular, Keplerian orbit with angular frequency $\Omega_0^2 = GM/r^3$.}

 We run a total of 25 simulations comparing ring and disk initial conditions.
 We perform 20 ring simulations exploring radii $R_0 = \{1a, 2a, 3a, 4a\}$ and orbital Mach numbers $\mathcal{M}= \{10, 20, 30, 40, 60\}$.
 For direct comparison between ring and infinite disk, we run an additional suite of 5 infinite disk simulations at constant-$\nu$ viscosity and equivalent Mach numbers.